 The lost data were not re creatable and therefore imputation methods were not applied to enrich dataset.

+ALL, I wrote a paragraph for this section, see below.
+Happy to chop and change with above.

 To develop a modelling methodology, field linking needed to be applied so that questions such as “does margin of victory at the previous election effect government spending?” could be answered.
 A question such as this requires relating the spending data to the election results.
 A question such as “is electorate population strongly correlated to government spending?” required linking the census data with the spending data.